emmawalshdev/The-Book-bar/README.md

 - [Register](assets/images/readmeFiles/wireframes/register.png)
 - [Profile](assets/images/readmeFiles/wireframes/profile.png)
 - [Add a book](assets/images/readmeFiles/wireframes/addABook.png)
-  - The edit book page will be a direct copy of the 'add a book' page.
-  - The fields will be pre-selected.
+  - The edit book page will be a direct copy of the Add a book page.
+The fields will be pre-selected.
 - [Book page](assets/images/readmeFiles/wireframes/bookPage.png)

 **User - admin only**
 - [Manage categories](assets/images/readmeFiles/wireframes/manageGenresAdmin.png)
-  - The 'add genre' book page will be a direct copy of the 'add a book' page.
+  - The 'add genre' book page will be a direct copy of the Add a book page.
     - It will contain two fields: a genre title and an icon name.
-  - The 'Edit genre' will be a direct copy of the 'add genre' page.
-    - The fields will be pre-selected.
+  - The Edit genre will be a direct copy of the Add genre page.
+The fields will be pre-selected.

 ### Design

 #### User journey
 - The website structure was designed to be consistent, predictable, learnable, visible, and provide user feedback.
 - A user journey for non-admin users was created to aid the structural design.

   ![user journey](assets/images/readmeFiles/userjourney.jpg)